HTTP-RPC/Kilo/README.md

 ```

 ### Custom Property Keys
 The `Key` annotation can be used to associate a custom key with a Bean property.
-For example, the following property would appear as "first_name" in the resulting map rather than "firstName":
+For example, the following property would appear as "first_name" in the adapted map rather than "firstName":

 ```java
 @Key("first_name")